Experience the Inca Trail to Machu Picchu

 Inca Trail Days 1 and 2

 I had always dreamed of hiking the Inca Trail in Peru — and when I arrived in Cusco to study Spanish in Cusco at AMAUTA Spanish School, I was lucky enough to get hooked up with a group of students who were in the midst of booking the trek with the in-house travel agency (Dos Manos Peru Travel).
-Fortunately, I was still able to join, there were still a few permits left!
+Fortunately, I was still able to join, there were still a few Inca Trail Permits left!
 For me, this was a dream come true!
 I was truly going to Experience the Inca Trail to Machu Picchu!
 I was so excited.